-[The criterion of holding a valid Indian passport is subject to revision in case of further court orders or orders by a competent Government authority with regard to eligibility of OCI card holders.]
+^{[}The criterion of holding a valid Indian passport is subject to revision in case of further court orders or orders by a competent Government authority with regard to eligibility of OCI card holders.]

-First stage Examination Date, Time and Venue of Examination Question paper pattern Language Syllabus National Standard Examination in Astronomy (NSEA) November 24, 2019 (Sunday) 14:00 - 16:00 hrs Respective NSE registration centre 80 multiple choice questions with negative marking.
-English & Hindi (option at the time of enrolment) Is broadly equivalent to senior secondary level (up to and including Class XII) of CBSE.
+First stage Examination Date, Time and Venue of Examination Question paper pattern Language Syllabus National Standard Examination in Astronomy (NSEA) November 26, 2022 (Saturday) 14:30 - 16:30 hrs Respective NSE Exam centre A) 48 multiple choice questions with one alternative correct. +3 marks credit for correct choice1 mark penalty for incorrect choice.
+B) 12 multiple choice questions with one or more than one correct alternatives.
+To get credit, all the correct option(s) and incorrect option(s) should be marked English & Hindi (option at the time of enrolment) Is broadly equivalent to senior secondary level (up to and including Class XII) of CBSE.
 There will be greater emphasis on Physics, Mathematics and elementary Astronomy.
-National Standard Examination in Biology (NSEB) November 24, 2019 (Sunday) 14:00 - 16:00 hrs Respective NSE registration centre 80 multiple choice questions with negative marking.
-English & Hindi (option at the time of enrolment) Is broadly equivalent to senior secondary level (up to and including Class XII) of CBSE.
-National Standard Examination in Chemistry (NSEC) November 24, 2019 (Sunday) 11:00 - 13:00 hrs Respective NSE registration centre 80 multiple choice questions with negative marking.
+National Standard Examination in Biology (NSEB) November 27, 2022 (Sunday) 14:30 - 16:30 hrs Respective NSE Exam centre A) 48 multiple choice questions with one alternative correct. +3 marks credit for correct choice1 mark penalty for incorrect choice.
+B) 12 multiple choice questions with one or more than one correct alternatives.
+To get credit, all the correct option(s) and no incorrect option(s) should be marked English & Hindi (option at the time of enrolment) Is broadly equivalent to senior secondary level (up to and including Class XII) of CBSE.
+National Standard Examination in Chemistry (NSEC) November 27, 2022 (Sunday) 11:30 - 13:30 hrs Respective NSE Exam centre A) 48 multiple choice questions with one alternative correct. +3 marks credit for correct choice1 mark penalty for incorrect choice.
+B) 12 multiple choice questions with one or more than one correct alternatives.
+To get credit, all the correct option(s) and no incorrect option(s) should be marked.
 English & Hindi (option at the time of enrolment) Is broadly equivalent to senior secondary level (up to and including Class XII) of CBSE.

-First stage Examination Date, Time and Venue of Examination Question paper pattern Language Syllabus National Standard Examination in Junior Science (NSEJS) November 17, 2019 (Sunday) 10:00 - 12:00 hrs KV or JNV nearest to your NSE centre or some other designated centre.
-80 multiple choice questions with negative marking.
-English & Hindi (option at the time of enrolment) Is broadly equivalent to secondary school level (up to and including Class X) of CBSE.
+First stage Examination Date, Time and Venue of Examination Question paper pattern Language Syllabus National Standard Examination in Junior Science (NSEJS) November 27, 2022 (Sunday) 14:30 - 16:30 hrs Respective NSE exam centre A) 48 multiple choice questions with one alternative correct. +3 marks credit for correct choice1 mark penalty for incorrect choice.
+B) 12 multiple choice questions with one or more than one correct alternatives.
+To get credit, all the correct option(s) and no incorrect option(s) should be marked.
+English & Hindi (option at the time of enrolment) Is broadly equivalent to secondary school level (up to and including Class X) of CBSE India.
 All the basic subjects of science (Biology, Chemistry and Physics) and Mathematics may have roughly equal emphasis.
-National Standard Examination in Physics (NSEP) November 24, 2019 (Sunday) 08:30 - 10:30 hrs Respective NSE registration centre A) 3-mark questions, each with only one of four options correct with negative marking.
-Total 60 questions.
-B) 6-mark questions, each with one or more than one option correct.
+National Standard Examination in Physics (NSEP) November 27, 2022 (Sunday) 08:30 - 10:30 hrs Respective NSE exam centre A) 48 multiple choice questions with one alternative correct. +3 marks credit for correct choice1 mark penalty for incorrect choice.
+B) 12 multiple choice questions with one or more than one correct alternatives.
 To get credit, all the correct option(s) and no incorrect option(s) should be marked.
-Total 10 questions.
-English, Hindi, Gujarati, Bangla (option at the time of enrolment) Is broadly equivalent to senior secondary level (up to and including Class XII) of CBSE.
+English, Hindi, Gujarati, Bangla (option at the time of enrolment) Is broadly equivalent to senior secondary level (up to and including Class XII) of CBSE India.